nhsuk/wagtail-nhsuk-frontend/docs/components/card.md

   ])
 ```

-By default, the details block can contain the following sub-blocks:
+By default, the card block can contain the following sub-blocks:

 * [BasicCard](./basic_card.md)
 * [ClickableCard](./clickable_card.md)